How does PREVYMIS work?

 • You will receive PREVYMIS 1 time each day, given over 1 hour.

-• If you miss or skip your dose of PREVYMIS, call your doctor right away.
+• If you miss or skip your dose of PREVYMIS, call your healthcare provider right away.

-If you take too much PREVYMIS, call your doctor right away.
+If you take too much PREVYMIS, call your healthcare provider right away.

-Find out if you’re eligible to activate and print a coupon
+Find out if you’re eligible to activate a coupon

 What is PREVYMIS® (letermovir)?